Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of

 - Change will happen: don’t grow dependent on the status quo and be ready

-- Don’t be afraid of venturing towards the unknown: the longer you live slave of your fear, the worst off you’ll be
+- Don’t be afraid of venturing towards the unknown: the longer you live slave of your fear, the worse off you’ll be

 - Sometimes think less and act more

 As a parable, Who Moved My Cheese is not easy to summarize.
 So I won’t try.
 Instead of giving you the story, I will tell you the lessons learned from it.

-Just keep in mind this is a novel taking place in a maze, with two “little humans” and two mouses.
+Just keep in mind this is a novel taking place in a maze, with two “little humans” and two mice.

 The maze is a metaphor of life, and the cheese is a metaphor of what we really want in life.

 #1.
 Act More, Think Less (ie.: we think too much)

 The two humans instead, called Hem and Haw, plotted all kinds of strategy to make their search more efficient.

 All that thinking though didn’t really help them achieve better results.

-As a matter of fact, it often only confused the humans more, and they would have been better off just scuttling around like the mouses did.
+As a matter of fact, it often only confused the humans more, and they would have been better off just scuttling around like the mice did.

 - Think less, act more